-Thanks to all who were able to join us last year, and we hope to see you again at the 5774 event.
-The service is typically held on a Sunday morning that falls between Rosh Hashanna, and Yom Kippur.
-The service, including song and prayer, is deliberately brief, allowing more time for graveside visitation.
+A special Thanks to all who were able to join us for this Year's High Holidays Service, and we hope to see you again at the 5775 event.
+The service ("Kever Avot") is typically held on a Sunday morning that falls between Rosh Hashanna, and Yom Kippur.
+The service includes song and prayer, but is deliberately brief, to allow more time for graveside visitation.

 Website enhancements are finally underway!
 One example is the recent addition of the "Locate Your Loved One" search tool that enables users to identify and locate individuals interred in Judean or the interfaith sections.
 (Tool can be accessed in the menu bar on each page).
 Additionally, we will be expanding existing, and adding new content regarding end-of-life, mourning, memorialization, and other topics, including certain Jewith holidays and traditions that touch the cemetery in some way.

-Work Zones There are two areas currently under contruction in Judean.
-One is the construction of a tree-lined berm designed to "insulate" the park from the ICC now passing to our south.
-The berm is a man-made "ridge" rising six to eight feet in height, and running the length of the planned Section 16; which lies at the South end of the cemetery just beyond sections 15, 14, and 12.
-A number of (ICC-donated) Norwegian Spruce saplings have been installed; however we are considering the use of faster-growing White Pine trees in their stead.
-Construction is well underway with the berm construction due for completion this winter, and the tree installations completed by Spring 2013.
+Berm Completed!
+We are very pleased to announce that we have installed 16 more trees (trimmed, white pines) along the berm designed to insulate the park from the ICC passing to our south.
+The berm is a man-made ridge rising six to eight feet in height, and running the length of the planned Section 16; which lies at the South end of the cemetery just beyond sections 15, 14, and 12.
+With its 28+ trees, installed at 10-foot intervals, the berm will, in time, provide excellent visual, as well as increased auditory insullation against the road.

 We Appreciate You!
 A huge "thank you" goes to our Judean families, for their gracious patience and understanding in coping with these projects, as they have done in the past, when we were "plagued" by neighboring construction projects.
 While our internal projects are not producing so much noise, per se, we realize that they do disturb the visual beauty of the cemetery.
 We can only promise that we would would not embark on any such projects, were we not certain of a final result that will justify the sacrifices endured - with the larger benefit going to those whom are making the larger sacrifice (i.e. those owning sites nearest the work zones).